Getting chilly because you’re getting error code 223 from your Lennox® furnace?

-- When the pressure switch senses that enough air is being dragged into the burners, it closes and tells the control board to ignite the furnace.
+- When the pressure switch senses that sufficient air is being dragged into the burners, it closes and tells the control board to ignite the furnace.

-A two-stage furnace has a few pressure switches, which permit it to run at various speeds—and use less energy.
+A two-stage furnace has a few pressure switches, which allow it to run at various speeds—and use less energy.

 What Happens When a Low Pressure Switch Fails

 The low pressure switch may be open for a couple reasons.